DeviceLink profiles offer some advantages in comparison to device profiles:

 Exceptions ensure that special properties of colors remain unchanged.
-The choice of appropriate exceptions thus allows a precise color conversion of specific colors.
-Exceptions preserve the properties of the input colors (for example using a single color channel for primary colors or two color channels for secondary colors) and calculate the best possible combination to minimize related color errors.
+The choice of appropriate Exceptions thus allows a precise color conversion of specific colors.
+Exceptions preserve the properties of the input colors (for example using a single color channel for primary colors or two color channels for secondary colors) and calculate the best possible combination to minimize related color errors (our definition of “optimized”).

 All color patches that are affected by the selected exception are highlighted in the graphical representation by a red border.
 If you move the mouse pointer over a color patch it is emphasized by a black or white border and the values of the source and target color space are displayed.
 Press the “Alt” key on your keyboard to capture the color patch allowing you to check quickly and easily whether it is affected by an exception.

 Exceptions which are not available are grayed out.
 This may be the case when a dependency between exceptions exists, or when exceptions are not relevant for a specific color space.